3 Year Course Schedule

 Why should I come to the Math Academic Center?

 If you're having trouble understanding the material that's being covered in class, our tutors can give you a quick review of the mathematical concepts that are important to better understanding.
-The Math Center is not a substitute for class, but if you miss a day of class, we can help you get caught up on the material you missed.
+The Math Center is not a substitute for class.

 If you are preparing for a math assessment test, we can help you understand and review your test preparation materials.